 There are few things for which we are willing to brave the early morning chill and rub the sleep from our tired eyes.
-Catching the sunrise tops that list.
+Catching sunrise views tops that list.

 From rolling mountains to rugged bluffs, the glow of the rising sun makes the best views even more wondrous.
 Here are our top 10 favorite places to watch the sunrise.